Pete Giftopoulos

-Peter Giftopoulos (born June 14, 1965) is a former Canadian football linebacker who played eight years for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+Peter Giftopoulos (born June 14, 1965) is a Canadian former professional football linebacker who played eight years for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
 Giftopoulos played college football at Penn State.

 College career

 After playing on the defensive line at Cathedral High School in Hamilton, Ontario, Giftopoulos committed to play college football at Penn State as a linebacker.
 He chose Penn State over Michigan, Notre Dame and Syracuse.
 After starting his freshman season on the defensive line, Giftopoulos was shifted to tight end.
 He was later moved to linebacker and gained a starting role before his junior season, earning the spot over Mike Beckish.

 Giftopoulos recorded a sack and two interceptions, including the game-sealing pick in the 1987 Fiesta Bowl.
 During the following spring, he broke his tibia after a teammate fell on it in practice, and a knee injury derailed his senior season.

 Professional career

-Pittsburgh Steelers

-After not being selected in the 1988 NFL Draft, Giftopoulos signed with the Pittsburgh Steelers on May 11, 1988.
+After not being selected in the 1988 NFL draft, Giftopoulos signed with the Pittsburgh Steelers on May 11, 1988.
 He was released by the Steelers on August 23.